Located 14 miles southwest of Birmingham, Alabama is charming Hueytown.

 You can’t visit Alabama and not try good ole’ fashioned Southern home-cooking.

-A few miles from Hueytown by car, you will discover Bright Star Restaurant in Bessemer, which serves a plethora of seafood and Southern delights to tempt and tantalise your taste buds.
+A few miles from Hueytown by car, you will discover Bright Star Restaurant in Bessemer, which serves a plethora of seafood and Southern delights to tempt and tantalize your taste buds.

-Their famous homemade Seafood gumbo has gained national accolades, and for meat eaters there’s Bright Star’s Beef Tenderloin – served Greek style, succulent hamburgers and chicken.
+On my visit I had their famous homemade Seafood gumbo, which was absolutely delicious and has gained national accolades.
+For meat eaters there’s Bright Star’s Beef Tenderloin – served Greek style, succulent hamburgers and chicken.

 This restaurant caters more for seafood lovers, with a variety of catfish, crab, snapper and lobster on the menu, so if you enjoy delicious plates of fish, marinated and seasoned with Southern spices, this place is for you.